hzhec/JustDoughIt/README.md

 - Firebase for data API
 - Stripe for payment API

-### Wireframes

 ### User Stories
 Users must be able to:
 - View each products
 - Add products to cart
+- Update cart
 - Search for product
-- Checkout product and "make payment"
+- Checkout and "make payment"

 # Planning and Development Process
 ### Problem-Solving Strategy